Orelbenr/cryptopals-writeups/Set1_Basics/README.md

 > Challenge: https://cryptopals.com/sets/1/challenges/6

 We start with Hamming distance.
-In order to count the bit difference between two bytes objects, we xor them and count the remaining bits.
-The counting of bits in each byte is accomplished by global lookup-table for faster calculations:
+To count the bit difference between two bytes objects, we xor them and count the remaining bits.
+The counting of bits in each byte is accomplished by a global lookup table for faster calculations:
 ```python
 # global
 COUNTS = [bin(x).count("1") for x in range(256)]